SOCC-CS260/CS260-Project-Template/readme.md

 # CS-162 Chess Lab

-Welcome to the CS-162 Chess Lab!
+Welcome to the CS-260 Project Tempalte.
 This repository is set up to work with GitHub Codespaces, providing you with a powerful, customizable, and scalable cloud development environment.

 ## Repository Structure